Overview¶

 - Bootstrap cluster

-- Management and regional clusters
+- Management cluster

 Runs all public APIs and services including the web UIs of Container Cloud.

-Does not require access to any provider back end.
+Does not require access to any provider backend.

 Runs the provider-specific services and internal API including LCMMachine and LCMCluster.
 Also, it runs an LCM controller for orchestrating managed clusters and other controllers for handling different resources.

-Requires two-way access to a provider back end.
-The provider connects to a back end to spawn managed cluster nodes, and the agent running on the nodes accesses the regional cluster to obtain the deployment information.
+Requires two-way access to a provider backend.
+The provider connects to a backend to spawn managed cluster nodes, and the agent running on the nodes accesses the regional cluster to obtain the deployment information.

 - Managed cluster